burnbrian/learn_rust/assignment_07/README.md

 # Instructions
 Ask a user for a number from 1 to 300.
-Display what range the number is from the following:
+Display what range the number is in from the following:

 * 1-100
 * 101-200